 So, you all know a lot about me.
 You know I grew up a Devils fan, you know I cover Michigan College Hockey, you know I attend the University of Michigan and live in Ann Arbor, and you know I'm from New York.
 Yesterday all but solidified that the Devils could never do what the Wings did for me over the past two weeks.
 I could never have experienced something of this magnitude had I not discovered my love for writing and covering Red Wings hockey.

-I made the hard decision during the month of October that I was going to cut my winter break short, and I was going to spend an extra week away from my family as well as the first New Year's outside of New York.
+I made the hard decision during the month of October that I was going to cut my winter break short, and I was going to spend an extra week away from my family as well as my first New Year's outside of New York.
 I decided that I was not going to miss the only opportunity to see one of the world's largest hockey games at my school featuring the team that I write for.

 Convincing J.J. to spot the WIIM credential to me was probably the defining moment of my tenure here.
 Many of you know how much of an adaptation it is for me to write on WIIM, and many of you are aware that I've had both my shining moments and my time in the doldrums on these very pages over the last four to five months.
 Working with SB Nation NHL, Travis Hughes (@TravisSBN), Jeff Veillette (@Jeffler), as well as everyone on our masthead was incredible.
 I enjoyed representing SB Nation and WIIM professionally for the last two weeks and I truly discovered the scope of how big our network really is.
 A lot of people are familiar with the SB Nation brand, and that goes all the way up to Doc Emrick at NBC and employees of the Red Wings themselves.

 Spending the New Year in and around the Big House was spectacular.
-I was able to socialize with Michigan Athletics staffers that I hadn't seen in a while; I was able to walk around the stadium and provide up to the minute information to hundreds and thousands of people around the continent.
+I was able to socialize with Michigan Athletics staffers that I hadn't seen in a while; I was able to walk around the stadium and provide up-to-the-minute information to hundreds and thousands of people around the continent.

 I was in attendance at one of the world's largest ever hockey games, and I'm glad I got to both meet and share it with both J.J. and Jeff (Tyler had arrived after I went into the press box).
 I got to work with old colleagues as well as new faces and friends, from Sean Gentille and Dave Lozo to Jeff Veillette and Monica McAlister.
-I was able to shake hands and commensurate with great writers and personalities in Stephen Whyno, Michael Caples, Pierre LeBrun, Elliotte Friedman, Mike "Doc" Emrick, Mike Milbury, Pierre McGuire, Ansar Khan, and too many more to mention.
+I was able to shake hands and converse with great writers and personalities in Stephen Whyno, Michael Caples, Pierre LeBrun, Elliotte Friedman, Mike "Doc" Emrick, Mike Milbury, Pierre McGuire, Ansar Khan, and too many more to mention.
 It's the annual family gathering for us writers/reporters, the other being draft day of course.

 Covering the game from the press box high and far from the rink was a challenge, but the warmth was worth it, as was the information.
-Getting SB Nation upstairs was a bit of a challenge, but we got it done.
+Getting SB Nation upstairs was a bit of a struggle, but we got it done.

 One interesting aspect of the day was the Liles-Gleason trade.
 After a lot of pre-game confusion and following months of speculation, game warm-ups saw John-Michael Liles pulled off of the ice and into the dressing room.
 It was later announced that Liles was traded to Carolina for Tim Gleason and a defensive prospect.
 Watching it happen live and seeing the press box's reaction to it was incredible.
 Dave Nonis surfaced from his box only to be met with incredible demand by the press.